DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-20-rolling_windows.md

 The Savitzky-Golay filter offers a more sophisticated approach by fitting a low-degree polynomial to the data points within each window.
 This method smooths the signal while preserving its key characteristics, such as peak height and width, making it more suitable for applications where retaining signal features is essential.

-The mathematical foundation of the Savitzky-Golay filter involves fitting a polynomial of degree $p$ to each window:
+The mathematical foundation of the Savitzky-Golay filter involves fitting a polynomial of degree $$p$$ to each window:

 $$
 \min \sum_{i=-k}^{k} \left(y_{t+i} - \sum_{j=0}^{p} a_j i^j \right)^2